andrewtavis/kwx/README.md

   - For example: topic 1 is 25% coherent to the texts, topic 2 45%, and topic 3 30%
   - These percentages come from averaging topic coherence across all texts
 - Words are selected from the derived topics based on their coherence to the text body
-  - If a word has already been selected, then the next word in the topic will chosen
+  - If a word has already been selected, then the next word in the topic will be chosen
   - From the above example: the best 25%, 45% and 30% of words from topics 1-3 are selected
   - Words are selected from less coherent topics first (common words come from weakly coherent topics, and unique words come from those with strong coherence)
 - The user is presented the generated keywords and asked if they're appropriate